How to claim diminution in value after a car accident UK

 Negotiate or escalate if necessary

 Many insurers will make an initial offer below your claimed figure.
 This is standard negotiating behaviour — not a rejection.
 Counter with your evidence.
-If the insurer outright refuses a well-evidenced claim, you can complain to the Financial Ombudsman Service (free for claimants) or issue a County Court claim for the amount (small claims track if under £10,000).
+If the insurer outright refuses, you can complain to the Financial Ombudsman Service (free for claimants) or issue a County Court claim.

-Tip: The Financial Ombudsman regularly finds in favour of claimants who can demonstrate a genuine, evidenced diminution figure that the insurer has failed to properly assess.
+Tip: The Financial Ombudsman regularly finds in favour of claimants who can demonstrate a genuine, evidenced diminution figure.

 Get your professional evidence pack